Different molecules, different mechanisms

 Concerta XL's shorter half-life means levels drop below the equivalent threshold significantly earlier, often several hours before Elvanse would.
 For people who have difficulty winding down on Elvanse, Concerta XL may offer a noticeably earlier sleep window.
 The trade-off is shorter total coverage during the day.

 However, Concerta XL's steeper decline can also mean a more noticeable "crash" as the medication wears off.
-Some people experience a rebound effect in the late afternoon where ADHD symptoms temporarily feel worse than baseline.
+Some people experience a rebound effect: when the medication wears off sharply and symptoms return more intensely in the late afternoon where ADHD symptoms temporarily feel worse than baseline.
 Elvanse's slower decline makes this less pronounced for most people.

 Side-by-side summary